Info/FAQ

 -

-Minnesota requires 6 hours of behind-the-wheel instruction with a licensed driving instructor.
+For drivers under that age of 18, Minnesota requires 6 hours of behind-the-wheel instruction with a licensed driving instructor.
 These hours are typically completed in three 2-hour sessions.

 In addition, teens must complete 50 hours of supervised practice driving with a parent or qualified adult, including 15 hours at night.